Dance in Primary school encourages flexibility in thinking, creativity, and perseverance. These are all necessary for building skills for mathematics.

 The research of the late Professor Tom Cooper (Queensland University of Technology) and Dr Christopher Mathews (Griffith University) highlights that Maths and Dance is a way of bringing together the abstract and the tangible within a framework of children’s lived experiences.
 YuMi Deadly Maths is based on their findings and shows how the theory of bringing these two ways of learning together can work in the Primary classroom.

-Before designing your Dance and Maths activity it is important to watch this video to understand the phases that the lesson needs to cover to be most effective.
+Before designing your Dance and Mathematics activity it is important to watch this video to understand the phases that the lesson needs to cover to be most effective.

 Erik Stern and Karl Schaffer, authors of Math Dance and founders of Dr Schaffer and Mr Stern Dance Ensemble, believe “choreographic and mathematic thinking are composed of similar building blocks”.